matijakolaric-com/django-music-publisher/docs/manual_work.rst

 This is where you put in the information about writers (composers and lyricists) of the work.
 At least one record is required, to add more, click on ``add another writer in work``.

-Each column in this table described next.
+Each column in this table is described next.

 Writer
 ------